 An interesting fact: as early as 1940, the landscape architect Henry Teuscher suggested, in his program for an ideal botanical garden, the possibility of building a Japanese garden.

-Architect Ken Nakajima chose peridotite, a rare stone glazed with emerald-green serpentine, to give the design a distinctive character.
-The stones used were found in the asbestos mines of Thetford Mines in eastern Quebec.
+The landscape architect Ken Nakajima chose peridotite, a rare stone of a serpentine emerald green color, to lend his arrangement a distinctive character.
+The stones used were located at the asbestos mine in Thetford Mines, Québec.